-The operational risk from ineffective research and student grant awards that are ineffective in the advancing knowledge and practice to the benefit of those suffering from Alzheimer's disease and related conditions is managed by firstly retaining trustees of sufficient skill and expertise to chair our Scientific and

-Scholarship Sub Committees and secondly through the quality of the institutions and people who we support.
-The process of reporting and review assists us, and those we support, in keeping track of how research and knowledge is developing.
+The operational risk from ineffective research and student grant awards that are ineffective in the advancing knowledge and practice to the benefit of those suffering from Alzheimer's disease and related conditions is managed by firstly retaining trustees of sufficient skill and expertise to chair our Scientific and Scholarship Sub Committees and secondly through the quality of the institutions and people who are offered support.
+The process of reporting and review assist this, and those who we offer support to, in keeping track of how research and knowledge is developing.
 This review process retains our focus on the public benefit derived from our funding of their work.